brollin/nextjs/modules/health/healthStory.md

 Here's some more dots I feel I've connected.
 Think of all of those conditions which list as a risk factor "stress", and how a doctor says to reduce stress in order to help ease a symptom.
-It's actually a LOT of conditions that we know can be exacerbated by stress, which might make these broader claims make sense for you.
+It's actually a LOT of conditions that we know can be exacerbated by stress.
+That fact alone points back to the broader claim I've made here: chronic negative emotions can lead to chronic physical symptoms.

 To me, western medicine just hasn't quite caught up to the power of mind body medicine because of the very real difficulties in measuring results in an objective way.
 When we're talking about emotions and pain levels, these things